ayaka-usui/qgan_subspace/README.md

 3. **Running**:

-    - The file to execute is `main.py`, and the only file you need to edit, for changing experiments is `config.py`.
+    - The only file you need to edit, for changing experiments, is `config.py`.
-    - For an execution, after the `config.py` has been set, run:
+    - Then, after the `config.py` has been set, execute `main.py`:

     ```bash
     .venv/bin/python src/main.py
     ```

-4. **Testing**:

-    If you need to test anything (for development), we use pytest:
-    - There are unit test for diverse parts of the code,
-    - And also several short integration tests, whose configuration you can set at the end of `config.py` in the `test_configurations` dictionary.
-These integration test will output their logs, figures, etc at the `generated_data/TESTING` directory (some graphs overwrite each other).

-    To execute them, run:
+    - If you want to replot, some `generated_data` after editing data (remove runs, etc..), edit and use `replot.py`:

     ```bash
-    PYTHONPATH=src .venv/bin/pytest
+    .venv/bin/python src/replot.py
     ```

-    Also if you want VSCode to detect the imports from the testing module, add:

-    ```json
-    "python.analysis.extraPaths": [
-        "./src"
-    ],
-    ```

-    to your `Preferences: Open User Settings (JSON)`.